Jeff McWhinney

-Jeff McWhinney was born in 1960 in Belfast, Northern Ireland.
-He is a leader in the UK deaf community.
+Jeff McWhinney (born 1960 in Belfast, Northern Ireland), is a leader in the UK deaf community.

 Early life

+Jeff McWhinney was born into a Deaf family in Belfast.
+His parents, brother, and sister are all Deaf.

+He was, like many others living in Belfast, impacted by the Troubles in Northern Ireland, as loyalists mistakenly killed his cousin.
+She was married to Masserati Meli, a Roman Catholic, and was shot through a frosted window at the back of their East Belfast home.
+It is believed that her husband was the intended target.

+Jeff McWhinney was raised in a bilingual environment, with his family using both British Sign Language (BSL) and what some consider Northern Ireland Sign Language (NISL), as well as English.
+He also learned Irish Sign Language (ISL) from the community.
+Living between London and the south of France, he later acquired American Sign Language (ASL), French Belgian Sign Language (LSFB), and French Sign Language (LSF).

+He was educated at the Jordanstown Schools in Belfast, where one of his teachers, Mr. Press, had also taught his father.
+In the 1970s, he attended Mary Hare Grammar School for the deaf.

-McWhinney was born into a deaf family in Belfast, both his brother and sister are deaf.
+McWhinney was born into a deaf family in Belfast, His parents, his brother and sister are all deaf.

-During the Troubles in Northern Ireland loyalists killed his cousin because she married a Roman Catholic.
+During the Troubles in Northern Ireland loyalists killed his cousin as a mistake as she was married Masserati Meli, a Roman Catholic, and she was shot through a frosted window at the back of her house in East Belfast and it was believed that it was a mistake as the target was her husband.

-McWhinney was raised in a bilingual environment, his family who used both British Sign Language (BSL) and as some may say, Northern Ireland Sign Language (NISL) and English.
+Jeff McWhinney was raised in a bilingual environment, his family who used both British Sign Language (BSL) and as some may say, Northern Ireland Sign Language (NISL) and English.
 He came to pick up Irish Sign Language (ISL) from the community.
-He later learned to communicate in American Sign Language (ASL), and French Belgian Sign Language (LSFB).
+He later learned to communicate in American Sign Language (ASL), and French Belgian Sign Language (LSFB) and French Sign Language (LSF) as he is living between London and the south of France.

-He was educated at the Jordanstown Schools in Belfast, where there was a teacher who also taught his father.
+He was educated at the Jordanstown Schools in Belfast, where there was a teacher, Mr Press, who also taught his father.
 He then went to Mary Hare Grammar School for the deaf in the 1970s.